Jkuzz/spreading-activation/README.md

 Runs are logged using MLflow for each config.
 To get `runs.csv` for your new runs, go to MLflow UI and download csv there (or another way but this is how I did it).
 To get more than the default 100 you have to select more runs.

+To fix a dimension of `cfg_space`, just replace the hp distribution with a number literal.

 The hyperparams were trained on only a few UIDs.
 This is not ideal and ideally they should be trained on a significantly larger set of UIDs, probably being rotated.
 Due to time constraints I did not do that.
 Validation data only used one fold, again, ideally use proper cross validation.
+For CV, [this approach](https://www.kaggle.com/code/ilialar/hyperparameters-tunning-with-hyperopt/notebook) might work if used in `spread_and_rate`.

 During training, I activated movies that recieved a rating of 3 or more (line 27).
 This could also be considered a hyperparameter, but I didn't tune it.
 Maybe consider using 4 or 5 as a threshold?